openfisca/openfisca-doc/coding-the-legislation/35_periods.md

 ```

 The size of the period is constrained by the class attribute `definition_period` :
-  - `definition_period = MONTH` : The variable may have a different value each month.
-For example, the salary of a person.
-The parameter `period` is guaranteed to be a whole month.
+  - `definition_period = MONTH` : The variable may have a different value each month. *For example*, the salary of a person.
+When `function` is executed, the parameter `period` will always be a whole month.
+Trying to compute `salary` with a period that is not a month will raise an error before entering `function`.
-  - `definition_period = YEAR` : The variable is yearly or has always the same value every month.
-For example, The input of a yearly declaration.
-The parameter `period` is guaranteed to be a whole year (from january 1st to 31th december).
+  - `definition_period = YEAR` : The variable is defined for a year or it has always the same value every months of a year. *For example*, if taxes are to be paid yearly, the corresponding variable is yearly.
+When `function` is executed, the parameter `period` will always be a whole year (from January 1st to December 31th).
-  - `definition_period = ETERNITY` : The value of the variable is constant.
-For example, the date of birth of a person never changes.
-There is no guarantee about `period` which must not be used.
+  - `definition_period = ETERNITY` : The value of the variable is constant. *For example*, the date of birth of a person never changes. `period` is still the 2nd parameter of `function`.
+However when `function` is executed, the parameter `period` can be anything and it should not be used.

 ## Calculating dependencies for a period different than the one they are defined for